 - 1. For each hearing aid, open and close the battery door once. - 2.
-Your hearing aids are in wireless mode after 10 seconds.
+Your hearing aids are in wireless mode after 10 seconds. - 1

-NOTE: Both hearing aids must be set in Flight mode - even with synchronisation enabled.
+NOTE: Both hearing aids must be set in Flight mode - even with synchronization enabled.
 NOTE: It is important to wait an additional 15 seconds after wireless function resumes before opening and closing the battery door again for any reason.
 Flight mode will resume if you open and close the battery door during this 15-second window.
+NOTE: Flight mode must be activated by clinician in order to be controlled.